anupn18/readme_lifesight/docs/PLATFORM/measure/marketing-mix-modeling/model-retraining-copy.md

 > ❗️ Model Selection Precondition
 >
-> A shared KPI (eg: Revenue, Orders, etc.) is a mandatory requirement for merging models.
-Before starting, ensure all models you intend to combine are aligned to the same KPI.
+> A shared outcome KPI (eg: Revenue, Orders, etc.) is a mandatory requirement for merging models.
+While selecting models for merge, ensure all models you intend to combine are aligned to the same KPI.
 This ensures the validity and accuracy of the resulting unified model.

 <br />